igniterealtime/openfire-pionturn-plugin/README.md

 </p>

 <h2>Known Issues</h2>
-This version has embedded binaries for only Linux 64, MacOS 64, Windows 64 and Windows 32.
+This version has embedded binaries for only Linux 64 and Windows 64 only.
 <p>

 </p>